eahumada/AtariOnline/README.md

 HOW-TO:

-# 1. Agregar un programa ATR al emular.
+# 1. Add ATR images to the emulator.

 See buildimg.sh.